Site icon British Expat Money

 HSBC – offshore banking with a truly global presence

-We’ll start with one of the best offshore banks in terms of global presence.
+We’ll start with one of the best known offshore banks in terms of global presence and recognition.
 It is provided by a UK high street bank that needs no introduction with a long international history.

 HSBC Expat is definitely the best known of the options we are going to take a look at.
 In fact, if you are lucky you may even have a local branch.

-They offer a current account, various savings options, investment products and even expat mortgages.
+They offer a current account, various savings options, investment products and even mortgages.

 Current accounts are available in GBP, USD and EUR and you can save in 19 currencies depending on which savings products you choose.